Suguru55/Motor_imagery-based_single-channel_EEG_classification/README.md

 # Motor imagery-based single-channel EEG classification

 This code is described in the paper
-`A Comparative Study of Features and Classifiers in Single-channel EEG-based Motor Imagery BCI` accepted by *Global SIP 2018*.<br />
+<a href="https://ieeexplore.ieee.org/abstract/document/8646636/" target="_blank">A Comparative Study of Features and Classifiers in Single-channel EEG-based Motor Imagery BCI</a>
+accepted by *Global SIP 2018*.<br />

 ### \<Overview\>